arkworks-rs/r1cs-tutorial/README.md

 We'll design a circuit for a rollup for batch verification of transactions in the foregoing payment system.
 Open [`rollup/README.md`](./rollup/README.md) for the instructions for this exercise.

+## Solutions

+If you get stuck on one of the above exercises, or if you wish to compare your solution with ours, check out the `solutions` branch on this repository.